Sunghoon-Bae-tm/U-Net/README.md

 # U-Net
-Tensorflow implementation of [https://github.com/PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/tree/master/Chapter06] It was trained on the Cityscapes datset.
+Tensorflow implementation of [https://github.com/PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/tree/master/Chapter06] It was trained on the Cityscapes dataset.

 ## Requirements
 1. Tensorflow